The Frances Garnham Award

 The Attingham Summer School aims to explore the study of historic houses, their collections and their settings, and to stimulate the development of new thinking about conservation and presentation.
 The Summer School is aimed primarily at professionals such as curators, conservators, librarians and archivists.

-Applications to the 2019 Historic Houses Attingham Scholarship are now open.
+The Historic Houses Scholarship opens for applications in November, closing in January (the 2019 application round has now closed; the scholarship will reopen for applications in November 2019).
 Applicants to the Historic Houses Scholarship must be working or living at an Historic Houses house, and must already have a grounding in some aspect of country house scholarship.
-If you would like more information, or if you are interested in applying, please contact Emma Robinson.